 In addition, the Internal Auditors may be involved in ad-hoc projects initiated by the Board which require the assurance of the Internal Auditors in specific areas of concerns.
-During the year, the Board engaged the Internal Auditors to perform a review of the work permit application processes and its related policies and procedures.
-The Internal Auditors reported the audit findings and made recommendations to the Board.
-Refer to page 34 for further details.
+During the year, the Internal Auditors were not involved in any ad-hoc projects.

 The Audit Committee is satisfied that the Group's internal audit function is independent, effective and adequately resourced.
-The current internal audit function, outsourced to MS Risk Management Pte Ltd, is staffed by suitably qualified and experienced professional with the relevant experience to perform its internal audit function effectively.
+The current internal audit function, outsourced to CLA Global TS Risk Advisory Pte Ltd. (formerly known as Nexia TS Risk Advisory Pte Ltd.), is staffed by suitably qualified and experienced professional with the relevant experience to perform its internal audit function effectively.